smfloery/moniQue/README.md

     pip install --user open3d pygfx lmfit pymartini

-`open3d` is required for raycasting, `pygfx` for rendering the terrain in 3D, `lmfit` for the least squares spatial resection `pymartini` for the simplifcation of the initial digital terrain model (DTM).
+`open3d` is required for raycasting, `pygfx` for rendering the terrain in 3D, `lmfit` for the least squares spatial resection and `pymartini` for the simplifcation of the initial digital terrain model (DTM).
 Installation with the `--user` option is required as the default QGIS Python Interpreter is located on C:\ which would require admin rights.

 ### moniQue
 After installing the additional Python packages, moniQue can be installed as any QGIS plugin from `Plugins -> Manage plugins`.
 After the succesful installation you should see the logo in the QGIS main toolbar and a new entry in the `Plugin` menu is available.